valencik/mastersAPSC/documents/thesis/thesis.md

 {G 286FL,S A-DECAY} => {P 290LV}   0.000298    1.0000       3167.4
 {P 290LV} => {G 286FL}             0.000298    0.9464       3167.4

-Table: Frequent itemset rules for selectors in  papers. {#tbl:apriori2}
+Table: Frequent itemset rules for selectors in  papers. {#tbl:Apriori2}

 %- selectors -> authors
-Our final analysis with apriori uses each selector as a transaction and the list of authors who have published with that selector as the itemset.
+Our final analysis with Apriori uses each selector as a transaction and the list of authors who have published with that selector as the itemset.
 There is a chance that some of these rules involve authors who have not published together.
 This information would be useful, however the analysis to find such a rule has not been completed.
 With a support value of 0.0042 the analysis of author lists for each selector produces 3832412 rules involving 774 unique author identifiers.